-This 6 week comedy course is aimed at people with experience of mental health problems.
+This 6 week online comedy course is aimed at people with experience of mental health problems.

-The course is all delivered online via video conferencing with an expert tutor & professional comic.
+The course is delivered via video conferencing making it easy to access, cheap and easy.
+It's delivered with an expert tutor & professional comic in order to help participants 'find their funny'.

 It is aimed at anyone above the age of 14 who has an interest in having a laugh.
 The course seeks to engage people who might typically be reluctant to talk about their mental health and uses humour to normalise the conversation.